DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### 1.2.
 Nomad Server<a name="1.2"></a>

-Since our consul server is all configured, we can now ssh into our Nomad server.
+Since our consul server is all configured, we can now configure our Nomad server.

-SSH into the server and we need to create the server.hcl file that serves as configuration for nomad.
+The configuration file is already provided.
+Just check for server.hcl

 For this we need to use a text editor.
 In this use case,we used nano.
 You can find the server.hcl file here in this repo on the Scripts folder.